Predicting Decisions in Language Based Persuasion Games: Introduction

 We found the answers to the above questions, both encouraging and illuminating.
 It turns out that such action prediction in language-based persuasion games can be done effectively.
 Moreover, the best way to do so, is by using a mixture of a feature-based approach and a sequence neural approach.
 Namely, rather than learning features from the text in a plain neural approach or applying a more classical feature-based approach, we show that DNNs using relevant features allow us to obtain high-quality predictions, outperforming the baselines and the other approaches.
+We hence also perform interpretability analysis for our models, aiming to understand what aspects of the linguistic signals are most influential in our setup.
+Our use of highly effective hand-crafted features allow us to identify writing style decisions and semantic concepts that are particularly effective in driving human decisions.
 Another intriguing observation is that sequence models outperform the non-sequence models.

 The rest of the paper is organized as follows.
 Section \ref{sec:previous} discusses previous work.
 While we are the first to address the task at hand to the best of our knowledge, we survey previous work on action prediction in machine learning, natural language processing for text-based prediction, and argumentation in multi-agent systems.
 Section \ref{task} defines our task, including the game definition, our prediction tasks, and how we represent our data.
 Section \ref{data} describes our data, including the data collection procedure, and provides a qualitative analysis.
+Section \ref{sec:verbal} dives into the impact of the verbal communication on the behavior of the participants in our setup.
+Particularly, we describe an equilibrium analysis of our game and demonstrate, through a series of additional experiments, that verbal communication increases the descriptive value of that equilibrium.
 Section \ref{our_approach} describes our modeling approach, including the algorithmic details of our sequential and non-sequential models, as well as the behavior and textual features.
-Section \ref{experiment} provides the details of our experiments, including the baseline models to which we compare our approach and the evaluation measures.
-Finally, Sections \ref{results}, \ref{ablation_analysis} and \ref{discussion} discuss our results, an ablation analysis, and the derived conclusions.
+Section \ref{experiment} provides the details of our prediction experiments, including the baseline models to which we compare our approach and the evaluation measures.
+Sections \ref{results}, \ref{sec:interpret} and \ref{ablation_analysis} discuss our results and analyse the effect of the linguistic signal as well as of various properties of the prediction task, Finally, Section \ref{discussion} provides general discussion and conclusions.